LiamhMR/NodalAnalaysisAndGauss/README.md

 # NodalAnalaysis
-Circuit modelation and Gauss Elimination for solve circuits by nodal method
+Circuit modelation and Gauss Elimination for solve circuits by node method